afondiel/Self-Driving-Cars-Specialization/Course4-Motion-Planning-for-Self-Driving-Cars/course4-w1-notes.md

 <img src="./resources/w1/img/l3-ref-tracking0.png" width="600" style="border:0px solid #FFFFFF; padding:1px; margin:1px">

 - In many cases, this will be given to us by our mapping module as the center line of a length, or the required path for a turn in an intersection.
-- To ensure that we follow the reference path as closely as possible, we include what is known as an integral of difference term, or IOD for short.
+- To ensure that we follow the reference path as closely as possible, we include what is known as an integral of difference term (IOD).
 - Essentially, it penalizes deviations from the input reference path Xref, as we traverse are calculated path as shown in the first equation.
 - Similarly, when performing velocity profile optimization, we often want to minimize the difference between our velocity profiles speed throughout the path with some reference speed Vref, whether it will be the speed limit or determined otherwise.
 - This is shown in the second equation.